ortelius/emporous-go/docs/design/schema.md

 ### Algorithm Reference

-Schema Collections MAY contain Algorithm References.
-A Collection's Algorithm Reference can be thought of as the "application logic" of the Collection.
-The Algorithm Reference in a Schema Collection is the link to the algorithm imported into a calling Collection.
-This reference is expressed by assigning the `uor.algorithm=true` attribute to the node annotations of the Algorithm's Linked Collection.
+Schema Collections MAY contain Event Engine References.
+A Collection's Event Engine can be thought of as the "application logic" of the Collection.
+The Event Engine reference in a Schema Collection is the link to the Event Engine imported into a calling Collection.
+This reference is expressed by assigning the `uor.event=true` attribute to the node annotations of the Event Engine's Linked Collection.

 ### Default Attribute Mappings